jramaya/marketingmd/index.md

 * understand the tasks assigned to various channel institutions

-10.1 SAM SIGHTINGS ARE EVERYWHERE {#sam-sightings-are-everywhere .calibre5}
+10.1 SAM SIGHTINGS ARE EVERYWHERE

  We began this book with some insights on Elvis Presley and related marketing